PX4/PX4-user_guide/en/advanced/px4_metadata.md

   - A parameter is represented by an ID string that maps to a value stored in PX4.
   - The associated metadata includes a description of the setting, its possible values, information about how the value might be presented (say for bitmasks).
 - [Events](../concept/events_interface.md) provide notification of events, such as reasons for a failsafe, low battery warnings, end of calibration, and so on.
-  - An event is represented by an id, and is sent with a log level, some message, and arguments.
+  - An event is represented by an id, and is sent with a log level and arguments.
-  - The associated metadata includes a description of the event and the arguments.
+  - The associated metadata includes a message, a description and a list of arguments (including their type) of each event.
+- [Actuators](../config/actuators.md) metadata contains information about supported vehicle geometries, a list of output drivers, and how to configure them.
+QGroundControl uses that information to dynamically build a configuration UI.

 The metadata and metadata translations are shared with external systems, such as QGroundControl, allowing them to display information about parameters and events as a string in the user's own language.